-Pursuant to Rule 25-30.432, F.A.C., the used and useful percentage of the wastewater treatment plant was calculated by taking the flows from the plant based on the permitted capacity of the 3-Month Average Daily Flow (3MADF), plus a growth allowance pursuant to Rule 25-30.431, F.A.C., minus excess inflow and infiltration (I&I), and dividing the sum by the permitted capacity of the plant (3MADF).
+Our review of the wastewater treatment plant is made pursuant to Rule 25-30.432, F.A.C.
+The used and useful percentage of the wastewater treatment plant was calculated by taking the flows from the plant based on the permitted capacity of the 3-Month Average Daily Flow (3MADF), plus a growth allowance pursuant to Rule 25-30.431, F.A.C., minus excess inflow and infiltration (I&I), and dividing the sum by the permitted capacity of the plant (3MADF).
 The Utility's test year 3MADF was 55,667 gallons per day (gpd).
 The growth allowance is 0 gpd because the system is built out and there does not appear to be excessive I&I. The wastewater treatment plant's permitted Annual Average Daily Flow (AADF) capacity is 70,000 gpd.
-Therefore, the wastewater treatment plant is 79.52 percent U&U as shown on Attachment A. However, because the Utility's service territory is built out and there is no potential for expansion, staff recommends the wastewater treatment plant be considered 100 percent U&U.
+Therefore, the wastewater treatment plant is 79.52 percent U&U as shown on Attachment A. However, because the Utility's service territory is built out and there is no potential for expansion, the wastewater treatment plant is 100 percent U&U.2